 Follow along with newly translated talks by Thich Nhat Hanh from 2012/13 which explore the true meanings of what the Buddha taught.

 In Plum Village monasteries, the Rains Retreat is a tradition that dates from the time of the Buddha.
 For 90 days, Plum Village nuns and monks stay within the boundaries of their monastery and use this time to deepen their mindfulness practice and study.
 When Thich Nhat Hanh first introduced this practice in Plum Village Monastery, France, it was called the Winter Retreat.
-Over the rest of the year, Thay would mostly teach in English or French at Plum Village or on tour around the world, but during Winter Retreats he predominantly taugh in Vietnamese.
+Over the rest of the year, Thay would mostly teach in English or French at Plum Village or on tour around the world, but during Winter Retreats he predominantly taught in Vietnamese.
 He would use these retreats as opportunities to deeply explore an aspect of Buddhism.

-During the 2024/25 Rains Retreat in Plum Village Monastey, France, the community are revisiting teachings Thay gave in Vietnamese during the 2012/13 Winter Retreat on the subject of being a “Soulmate of the Buddha”.
+During the 2024/25 Rains Retreat in Plum Village Monastery, France, the community are revisiting teachings Thay gave in Vietnamese during the 2012/13 Winter Retreat on the subject of being a “Soulmate of the Buddha”.
 This was the penultimate Winter Retreat that Thay taught before his stroke in 2014.
 These talks show Thay’s affection and appreciation for the Buddha, but also a critical eye as to how many teachings have been historically misinterpreted and misunderstood.
 By examining the context of India during the time of the Buddha, Thay goes to the heart of what the Buddha was offering us and makes connections between the Buddha’s sutras and Plum Village practices as an accessible yet undiluted expression of the Buddha’s teachings.

-During these talks Thay addresses topics such as:
+During these talks, Thay addresses topics such as:

 - Recinaration, samsara, karma and retribution